6 Common Trunk Won’t Close/Open Problems

 First, check to make sure the trunk aligns properly.

 Check the voltage from the connectors.
-If no 12 volts are identified while pressing the release switch, there could be a problem with the wiring; if there are 12 volts when the switch is pressed, the problem could be the latch solenoid.
+If 12 volts are not supplied while pressing the release switch, there could be an issue with the wiring, either shorted to ground or the wires are open.
+If there are 12 volts when the switch is pressed, the problem could be caused by the latch solenoid.

 If the problem is the solenoid release switch, you should replace the whole trunk latch assembly; if the problem is the fuse wiring, replace the fuse or re-wire.